BennyThadikaran/eod2_utils/README.md

 To sync all corporate actions upto current date, run `actions/init.py`.
 It can be run automated as a cronjob daily.

+## Populating Actions database from scratch

+This is an optional step, only required, if the actions database need to be recreated due to errors or missing actions.

+For most cases, run `actions/init.py` to sync the actions database to latest date.

+It is preferred to run this on a weekend during midnight hours.

+Steps 1 to 8 in the compile process must to be completed to proceed.

+1. Delete existing `db/main.db`.
+Run `sqlite3 main.db < create.sql` in `actions/db` folder to generate SQLITE database.

+2. Run `download_actions.py` to download corporate actions as json files.

+3. Run `actions/to_sqlite.py` to move JSON data into Sqlite database.

+4. Update the `actions/meta.json` with the last updated date.

 ## TODO

 - Add other scripts for EOD2 maintainence.